panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-05-13-PMC/2020-05-13-PMC_Meeting.md

 3. Annual Joint Meeting updates

+4. Review meeting short update

-4. Update from the WP Leaders - update on what has been achieved and problems (max 5 min per WP)
+5. Update from the WP Leaders - update on what has been achieved and problems (max 5 min per WP)

     *Please do add Milestones and Internal Milestones supporting documents in GitHub*